nhrap-hazus/export/README.md

 # Hazus Export Tool

-The Hazus Export Utility summarizes Hazus risk assessment results stored on your desktop Hazus database in a handful of text files, shapefiles, and a one-page graphic report.
-Launch the tool by double-clicking the hazus-export-utility.bat file in the download folder.
+The Hazus Export Tool summarizes Hazus risk assessment results stored on your desktop Hazus database in a handful of text files, shapefiles, and a one-page graphic report.
+Launch the tool by double-clicking the hazus-export-tool.bat file in the download folder.

 ## To Use

 1. Download zip folder of tool from GitHub, unzip

-2. Double-click "hazus-export-utility.bat"
+2. Double-click "hazus-export-tool.bat"

-3. If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-utility.bat" again
+3. If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-tool.bat" again

 4. Select a scenario from those stored in your desktop Hazus database, listed in the drop-down menu